Alibaba-MIIL/HeadSharingKD/README.md

 We provide the training code for CIFAR-100, based on the CRD repository ([link](https://github.com/HobbitLong/RepDistiller)).

 ### Training with TH-KD
-An example of training the TH-KD scheme with regular KD loss:
+An example of using the TH-KD scheme with regular KD loss:
 ```
 python train_student.py --path_t /saved_models/resnet32x4_vanilla/ckpt_epoch_240.pth --distill kdth --model_s resnet8x4 -r 1 -a 1.5 -b 0.02 --trial 1
 ```

-An example of training the TH-KD scheme with the CRD loss:
+An example of using the TH-KD scheme with the CRD loss:
 ```
 python train_student.py --path_t /saved_models/resnet32x4_vanilla/ckpt_epoch_240.pth --distill crdth --model_s resnet8x4 -r 0.9 -a 1 -b 0.8 -d 0.02 --trial 1
 ```
-The teacher model can be download [here](https://miil-public-eu.oss-eu-central-1.aliyuncs.com/model-zoo/HeadSharingKD/ckpt_epoch_240.pth).
+The teacher model can be downloaded [here](https://miil-public-eu.oss-eu-central-1.aliyuncs.com/model-zoo/HeadSharingKD/ckpt_epoch_240.pth).

 &nbsp;